lancedb/documentation/docs/src/guides/storage/integrations.md

 ### **Tigris Object Storage**

-Tigris Object Storage provides an S3-compatible API.
-To connect to Tigris Object Storage, you need to configure the endpoint and region:
+Tigris Object Storage provides an S3-compatible API for its global storage.
+To connect to Tigris Object Storage, you need to configure the endpoint and set the region to auto:

 === "Python"